epibayes/labsite/content/authors/Kelly-Broen/_index.md

 ---
 # Display name
-title: "Kelly Broen"
+title: Kelly Broen

-# Username (this should match the folder name and the name on publications)
+# Username (this should match the folder name)
 authors:
-- "kelly-broen"
+- "Kelly-Broen"

 # Is this the primary user of the site?
 superuser: false

-# Role/position (e.g., Professor of Artificial Intelligence)
+# Role/position
 role: Doctoral Student

 # Organizations/Affiliations
 organizations:
 - name:  University of Michigan
   # url: ""

 # Short bio (displayed in user profile at end of posts)
-# bio:

-# List each interest with a dash
+# bio: Hannah is a doctoral student in Epidemiology at the University of Michigan School of Public Health.

 interests:
 - Spatial Epidemiology
 - Transmission Modeling